dlang-community/setup-dlang/README.md

 ### dub

-If you need a specific version of dub or if the D compiler doesn't come with one (`gdc`) you can explicitly install one.
+You can select the specific version of dub that gets installed, or if it gets installed.

-You can specify this version as:
+You can specify the version as:
 - `latest` - install the latest version from https://github.com/dlang/dub/releases.
   This may require an api token.
 - `1.24.0` - install https://github.com/dlang/dub/releases/tag/v1.24.0
+- `any` - use either the `dub` that comes with the compiler or install `latest`

+The default value is `any`.
+You can disable installing an additional `dub` by passing an empty string.
+Note that this does not affect the `dub` executable that comes packaged with `dmd` and `ldc2`.

 ### gh_token